Universal delays release of 'Jurassic Park 4'

 The decision was made to give "the studio and filmmakers adequate time to bring audiences the best possible version" of Jurassic Park 4, the studio said in a statement.

-The film was slated to be released in theatres on June 13, 2014.
+The film was slated to be released in theaters on June 13, 2014.
 Universal has yet to announce a new date for the release.

 The three "Jurassic Park" films generated $1.9 billion in worldwide ticket sales between 1993 and 2001, according to the movie website Box Office Mojo.